 And speaking of insights, all of this data from all of these different sources must then be analyzed by sophisticated machine learning algorithms, and presented via a multi-enterprise system that all parties can access.

-Once you land on the right ocean freight visibility platform that can provide access to all of your supply chain stakeholders this single source of truth, here’s what you can expect: Timely event updates, exception-based alerts and sophisticated business intelligence capabilities to help you more efficiently manage your ocean freight.
+Once you land on the right ocean freight visibility platform that can provide access to all of your supply chain stakeholders this single source of truth, here’s what you can expect: Timely event updates, exception-based alerts and sophisticated business intelligence capabilities to help you more efficiently manage your sea freight.
 You should be able to compare your carriers’ performance via a dynamic ocean tracking insights dashboard so that you can make better decisions for on-time delivery performance.
 You should be able to quickly view the performance of each of your ocean freight vessel routes, or get an in-depth analysis of detention and demurrage expenses so you can identify weak links or investigate questionable charges.
 Suddenly, you have more opportunities for ocean freight optimization than you ever imagined possible.

 While it’s no secret that ocean freight has earned a reputation for being conservative and slow to innovate, that is changing with industry leaders who are turning to digitization to modernize their supply chains.
 And ocean freight visibility tracking is not an entirely new concept.
-It’s been around for close to 20 years, and there are shippers, carriers and technology providers who have real, extensive experience in solving the most complex ocean freight tracking challenges on the planet.
+It’s been around for close to 20 years, and there are shippers, carriers and technology providers who have real, extensive experience in solving the most complex ocean cargo tracking challenges on the planet.

 That’s why, in considering supply chain visibility providers, you should insist on detailed ocean freight tracking case studies of real-world implementations.
 Better yet, have conversations with actual customers who can tell you how good any solution truly is when you commit to it.
 There’s a lot at stake, from exorbitant detention and demurrage fees to the potentially devastating downstream impacts on, say, a manufacturer who might be holding up a vital production line because a critical piece of equipment is delayed in a port halfway around the world.